create3000/x_ite/docs/Features.md

 X\_ITE is freely downloadable for any usage and licensed under the GPL3.
 You can use them for commercial and noncommercial purposes.

 Runs completely standalone, ie. there are no other library dependencies.
-You just need to include x\_ite.css and x\_ite.js into your HTML page.
+You just need to include x\_ite.js into your HTML page.

 Competitive performance for most frequently used functions and nodes.
 All function within X\_ITE are optimized to give your the best performance that JavaScript can offer.